Posted on January 21st 2019

 To break a lance in Game Freak's favor, we know that, with the original games, they were pressed for space like hell to try to get all their ideas to fit into a Game Boy cartridge, and unfortunately a lot of things had to be left behind on the cutting room floor.
 We presume that Game Freak maybe considered including a female playable character based on this illustration by Ken Sugimori:

 There's the male player character and the male rival and a mysterious female character, each with one of the starter Pokémon at their side.
-Sugimori has said that he designed the female protagonist pictured here specifically for the cover of the official Pokémon Red and Green Strategy Book; he imagined how such a character would look in the style matching the two male characters.
-So, this artwork was not part of the process of making the games themselves, but the idea of a possible female protagonist might have been on Sugimori's mind.
+Sugimori has said that he designed the female protagonist pictured here specifically for the cover of the official Pokémon Red and Green Strategy Book; he imagined how such a character would look in the style matching the existing two male characters.
+This artwork was not part of the process of making the games themselves, but the idea of a possible female protagonist might have been on Sugimori's mind.

 For contrast, one of the features that Game Freak did implement and keep in the final version of the games was the ability to give a nickname to each Pokémon that the player catches.